json-api/json-api/format/index.md

 application/vnd.api+json; ext=bulk,patch` indicates that the server supports both the "bulk" and "patch" extensions.

-Clients **MAY** request a particular media type extension by including the its name in the `ext` media type parameter with the `Accept` header.
+Clients **MAY** request a particular media type extension by including its name in the `ext` media type parameter with the `Accept` header.
 Servers that do not support a requested extension **MUST** return a `415 Unsupported Media Type` status code.